fiskaltrust/rollout-doc/buy-resell/buying-reselling.md

 As mentioned in the section [Business model](../overview/business-model.md), _fiskaltrust_ is offering discounted prices if you agree to a certain purchase quantity.
 If you are planning to purchase ten or more product bundles, you should consider this option.
 Our products and product bundles are described [here](products.md).
 If you are committing to purchase **large quantities of product bundles** of your choice over the course of a year, a **Volume Purchase Agreement** is the best option.
 This allows you to achieve significant discounts depending on your planned sales volume.
+The standard period is one year, but can be agreed on individually.

 ### How to get a volume purchase agreement